zahrai98/StripeExample/README.md

 # StripeExample
-a simple project that after buing a product save subscription-id with webhook in postgresql database
+a simple project with flask that after buing a product save subscription-id with webhook in postgresql database